cloudendpoints/endpoints-python/README.rst

 Google Cloud Endpoints
 ======================

-Google Cloud Endpoints aims to be a simple solution to assist in creation of RESTful web APIs in python.
-It is a Google App Engine feature that simplifies your API development and management.
-In just a few steps, it wraps your code to build and deploy an API backend server.
+Google Cloud Endpoints is a solution for creating RESTful web APIs.

 Installation
 -------------